-At Brides, the foundation and underlying theme to everything we cover is love.
+At Brides, the foundation and underlying theme of everything we cover is love.
 From planning advice to spotlighting real-life wedding stories, love is at the core of what we do.
 And when it comes to planning one of the most special days of a couple's union (the wedding, of course!), it's safe to say that deciding what to wear is usually at the top of everyone's list.
 Very often we see and admire the dresses and suits that get sent down the runway and placed on the racks, but it's not often that we also get to honor the creatives who work tirelessly behind the scenes.
-Most specifically, celebrating the LGBTQ+ wedding fashion designers.
+More specifically, celebrating LGBTQIA+ wedding fashion designers.

 Through my own challenges as a designer, I vowed to never make anyone feel lesser than when wearing my designs and to make all feel represented.